01) Intro & Searches

 We also wish to acknowledge the financial contribution of the National Endowment for the Humanities by way of a subcontract on the Scholarly Editions and Translations grant, “The Corpus Xolotl Project: Indigenous History and Performance in Aztec and Colonial Texcoco, Mexico,” October 2018–September 2021, held by Professor Benjamin Johnson at the University of Massachusetts, Boston.
 Glyphs from the Xolotl codex will be added to this database in due course.

 The vast majority of hieroglyphs in this database will be drawn from manuscripts prepared in the pre-Hispanic Aztec tradition but painted after the colonization of Mesoamerica by Europeans was underway.
-While some observers would argue that Spanish colonization made the label "Aztec" obsolete, we are using it here to point to the pre-contact origins of the glyphs, even if some glyphs would show influences that came with colonization.
+While some observers would argue that Spanish colonization made the label "Aztec" obsolete for post-1521, and it was a misnomer from the beginning, we are using it here to point to the pre-contact origins of the glyphs and because it is a term that is widely recognized.
+Of course, many glyphs show influences that came with colonization, given that culture is always dynamic.
 Pre-Columbian manuscripts are rare, as are the small numbers of glyphs carved in stone or marked on ceramics, so the bulk of surviving glyphs are found in colonial-period manuscripts.
-The hieroglyphs we include here might also be called "Nahua," as an adjective, given that the language Nahuatl was spoken both inside and outside the Aztec empire, not just by Aztecs.
+The hieroglyphs we include here might be called "Nahua," as an adjective, given that the language Nahuatl was spoken both inside and outside the Aztec empire, not just by Aztecs.
+This is especially the case for academics who have shifted their language in the wake of James Lockhart's landmark volume, The Nahuas (1992).

-Evidence that the Nahuatl language is specifically tied to these hieroglyphs, which this collection aims to document, is significant when considering this as a writing system.
+Evidence that the Nahuatl language is specifically tied to these hieroglyphs, which this collection documents, is significant when considering this as a writing system.
 We approach this study of hieroglyphs (which we will also call "glyphs" for short, even if this more popular label is less precise), fully believing that this was a writing system.
-The reading of these glyphs is clearly tied to a specific language, Nahuatl, with a strong presence of phoneticism, occasional verbs, and a few complete sentences. (citation to Gordon Whittaker and further explanation forthcoming)
+That the reading of these glyphs is clearly tied to a specific language, Nahuatl, is made obvious by the strong presence of phoneticism, occasional verbs, and a few complete sentences.

 We have chosen to begin building this collection with a focus on the Codex Mendoza, seeing these glyphs as exemplary: they are beautifully drawn and painted, of a good size for visual access to their details, excellent digital photos have been provided to us, and most glyphs are glossed in alphabetical Nahuatl, making identification of the glyphs and their elements fairly reliable (even if there are a few errant glosses).
-The four-volume study of the Codex Mendoza by Frances F. Berdan and Patricia Anawalt published by the University of California Press in 1992 has been of enormous help in analyzing material included in this database.
-We will keep our citations to them short (Berdan and Anawalt, Codex Mendoza, volume and page number).
+The four-volume study of the Codex Mendoza by Frances F. Berdan and Patricia Anawalt published by the University of California Press in 1992--and an unpublished essay by Frances Karttunen--have been of enormous help in analyzing material included in this database.
 A number of additional codices—and the analysis of their glyphs made by a number of collaborating scholars—will flesh out this collection as time goes by.
+Most recently we have extracted thousands of glyphs from the Matrícula de Huexotzinco (1560), given that it is early and there are glosses that aid in the decipherment of the glyphs.

 We have created this collection by sorting glyphs into "content types," each of which will be searchable separately and in the aggregate.
 Compound glyphs comprise one content type.
 Compound glyphs are place names in the vast majority, but they were also employed for use with personal names and titles.
 Compounds, by definition, contain multiple elements that can be studied individually.
 An example would be the glyph for Cuauhnahuac, which is represented by a tree (cuahuitl) and a speech scroll (nahuatl).
 Typically, the locative suffix -c was left out of the visual equation.